 or

-'1l').
+).
 Attributes can also be added to an empty element (e.g.

 As illustrated in the middle part of Figure 1.1, these notations are equivalent to a tree data structure where each node is labelled with its name and attributes.
 Character data appears as leaf nodes.
 An empty element is a node with no sub-tree.
-In Lisp, shown in the bottom part of the figure, a tree is represented by a list of identifiers or nested lists enclosed in parentheses.
-The root of the tree is the first identifier of the list and the children follow in the list.
-Here we represent attributes as a list of pairs with names indicated by keywords (i.e. identifiers starting with a colon) followed by the corresponding value.

 XML has the (well deserved) reputation of being verbose but it must be kept in mind that this notation is primarily aimed at communication between machines for which verbosity is not a problem but uniformity of notation is a real asset.
 In fact, humans should not be really required to type all these start-tags and end-tags.
 Indeed, many useful structural XML editors are now available which hide the verbosity, keeping only the important structural information or by displaying embedded tables instead of tags.
 Figure 1.2 shows alternative views of an XML file.